-Assertive Community Treatment (ACT): The Adult FSP program utilizes the Assertive Community Treatment (ACT) Model, which features clinical/community-based team-coordinated care.
+Assertive Community Treatment (ACT): The Assertive Community Treatment (ACT) Model features clinical/community-based team-coordinated care.
 Each program participant has an individualized and culturally competent service plan.
-While each participant is assigned a specific case manager, team members share responsibility for all participants.
+Team members share responsibility for the individuals served by the team.
 Members may receive services from any staff person on the treatment team.
-The staff-to-consumer ratio is small, no larger than one staff member per 10 clients.
-The range of treatment and services is comprehensive and flexible, and support is available 24 hours per day, 7 days per week.
-Services also include, but are not limited to, case management, psychiatric and medication outreach services, individual and group therapy, crisis intervention, housing and employment supports, drug and alcohol services, peer advocacy, and assistance with obtaining benefits and financial resources.
+The staff-to-consumer ratio is small, approximately one staff member per 10 clients.
+The range of treatment and services is comprehensive and flexible, and services are available 24 hours per day, 7 days per week.
+The team is proactive in engaging individuals needing care.
+Services include, but are not limited to, peer/family counseling, assisted outpatient treatment, psychiatric services, treatment for co-occurring disorders, outreach/engagement services for homeless individuals, housing and employment support, "whatever it takes" services.